Le Champlain current position

 - Cruise Industry

-French Luxury & Expedition cruise line Ponant announced Latin America & Caribbean 2018-2019 Collection - cruises to the lands of mojitos...August 24, 2017
+The French luxury cruise line Ponant announced Latin America & Caribbean 2018-2019 Collection - cruises to the lands of mojitos, cigars and...August 24, 2017

 - show more news

 The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel (hull and superstructure) at the shipyard in Tulcea Romania.
 Then it was towed to VARD Soviknes shipyard (Alesund Norway) for outfitting.